Eastwood Mall: Iconic 1960s Shopping Destination in Birmingham, AL

 Despite these efforts, the new competition from Century Plaza and other malls in the area made it difficult for Eastwood Mall to maintain its previous success.

-The increased competition and internal issues marked a challenging period for Eastwood Mall.
-These factors contributed to the mall’s decline in popularity during the late 1980s and early 1990s.
+Increased competition and internal issues marked a challenging period for Eastwood Mall, which contributed to its decline in popularity during the late 1980s and early 1990s.

 Decline and Closure